aiven/devportal/docs/products/postgresql/howto/use-pg-repack-extension.rst

 Use the PostgreSQL® ``pg_repack`` extension
 ===========================================

-``pg_repack`` is a PostgreSQL extension that allows you to efficiently reorganize tables to remove any excess bloat the tables have accumulated.
+``pg_repack`` is a PostgreSQL® extension that allows you to efficiently reorganize tables to remove any excess bloat the tables have accumulated.

 .. note::
   Reorganizing a table may take some time, but ``pg_repack`` tries to minimize the locks required to continue online operations.